Deye/SunSynk/Sol-Ark - The 2 in 1 BMS port

 The SolarAssistant cable only uses pin 1 - 3.
 You can temporarily unplug the battery CAN cable from the inverter BMS port and plug the SolarAssistant RS485 cable into the inverter BMS port to see if SolarAssistant can read your inverter.
 Be sure to click "Disconnect", then "Connect" in SolarAssistant.
 Once the test is complete, put the battery CAN cable back into the BMS port.

-Permanent solution - RJ45 splitter
+Recommended solution - RJ45 splitter

 Alternative solution - Crimp RS485 and CAN into one RJ45 plug